Costa Rican Sea Turtles

 WALKING/HIKING/CLIMBING

-Walking in soft sand on the beach can be strenuous, especially at night in the dark.
+Walking on soft sand on the beach can be strenuous, especially at night in the dark.
 You must be in good physical condition and have good vision.
-Comfortable, closed-toe footwear (such as sneakers or hiking boots) and socks are essential to reduce the risk of broken toes, blisters, twisted ankles, and other injuries.
-Some of the field biologists recommend Crocs sandals with thick socks as a possible option.
+Comfortable, closed-toe footwear (such as sneakers or hiking boots) and socks are essential to reduce the risk of broken toes, blisters, twisted ankles, scorpion stings/insect bites, and other injuries.
+The field biologists recommend Crocs sandals with thick socks as a possible option.

 ANIMALS/PLANTS